Founder and CEO

 Elena studied English at Sofia University in Bulgaria and graduated in English from Queen’s University, Belfast.
 She worked as an academic book publisher at Hodder Headline before training as a journalist at City University, London.
-Since then she has worked for national newspapers in the UK including The Daily Telegraph and The Guardian.
-She reviews fiction, laughs at puns and likes short sentences.
-Elena is on Twitter @elena_sey.
+She has worked for national newspapers in the UK including The Daily Telegraph and The Guardian, and now heads up copyediting at Aeon+Psyche.

 DESIGN AND TECH

 BSc in computer science and media science.
 Moved from Germany to Australia and not regretting it.
 Previously worked at The Conversation.
 Particular interests in Ruby, React, AWS, container architecture and automation.
 Passionate about Italian motorcycles, 4WD touring and off-the-grid living.
 If you can read this, we did our job and the website is up.
 Automate everything!